blackboxlogic/Cos470/README.md

   * 5% Respond to code review from classmates
   * 5% Consistent code style
   * 5% Organized code
-* Assignments whose first substantial submission is late will loose 10 points per class.
+* Assignments whose first substantial submission is late will loose 10 points per class. @Blackboxlogic when submitting late work
-* Improvements to your assignment responding to code review (even late ones) will gain back points originally lost for whatever was wrong.
+* Improvements to your assignment (even late ones) will gain back points originally lost for whatever was wrong. @Blackboxlogic when submitting fixes

 #### Tests 40% of course
 * Midterm